UnconnectedBedna/shrink-backup/README.md

 The script can be instructed to set the img size by requesting recomended minimum size from `e2fsck` or `du` (`e2fsck` does not work on `f2fs` f.ex) by using the `-a` option.<br>
 This is not the absolute smallest size you can achieve but is the "safest" way to create a "smallest possible" img file.<br>
-If you do not increase the size of the filesystem you are backing up from too much, you can most likely keep it updated with the update function (`-U`) of the script.<br>
+If you do not increase the size of the filesystem you are backing up from too much, you can most likely keep it updated with the update function (`-U`) of the script.

 By using `-a` in combination with `-U` the script will resize the img file if needed (not supported on [`f2fs`](#f2fs)).<br>
 Please see [`--fix`](#--fix-broken-pipe) and [image update](#image-update) sections for more information.
 <br>